mr-cottle-cleet/sgreenshot/README.md

 Greenshot - a free screenshot tool optimized for productivity
 =============================================================

-Welcome to a fortk repository for Greenshot
+This is a fork repository of Greenshot

 Where to find OG Greenshot?
 ------------------